-Based on this definition, Rizk et al. (2018) propose a means of understanding and measuring innovation in the informal sector through three pillars of innovation that exist on both the input and output sides of the innovation process: (1) collaborative innovation, (2) human resource development, and (3) knowledge governance, appropriation and sharing.
+Based on this definition, Rizk et al. (2018) propose a means of understanding and measuring innovation in the informal sector through three pillars of innovation that exist on both the input and output sides of the innovation process: (1) collaboration, (2) human capital development, and (3) knowledge governance.
 In all three, the hypothesis of the researchers is that significant innovation takes place in Africa.
 It takes place in a collaborative mode, based on openness, sharing and a wealth of skill development and collaboration, most or all of which go unmeasured.
 Rizk et al. (2018) provide the following details:

-First, we probe into collaborative innovation, searching for proxies that assess the linkages, interactions, and sources of knowledge within and between different communities and users, as well as with universities and large firms.
+First, we probe collaboration, searching for proxies that assess the innovation linkages, interactions, and sources of knowledge within and between different communities and users, as well as with universities and large firms.

-Second, on the human capital and skill development front, the means of human capital development in Africa are not limited to formal education and training systems.
+Second, on the human capital development front, the means of human capital development in Africa are not limited to formal education and training systems.
 Other means of accumulating knowledge include, but are not limited to: learning by doing, learning by using, learning on the job and apprenticeship.
-While the role of formal educational and training institutions remains pertinent, it is equally important to capture these other forms of knowledge acquisition, keeping in mind indigenous learning and tacit flows of knowledge.
+While the role of formal educational and training institutions remains pertinent, it is equally important to capture these other forms of knowledge acquisition, keeping in mind Indigenous learning and tacit flows of knowledge.
 This pillar will measure the comparative difference between formal and informal training in terms of their contribution to innovation.

-Third, on knowledge governance, sharing and appropriation, we set out to explore alternative forms of knowledge governance in Africa, and pose the hypothesis that a great portion of African innovative outputs are appropriated and/or shared outside the mainstream IP regime.
+Third, in respect of knowledge governance, we set out to explore alternative forms of knowledge governance in Africa, and pose the hypothesis that a great portion of African innovative outputs are appropriated and/or shared outside the mainstream IP regime.
 (Rizk et al., 2018, p.
 5)